 What is the CPGB's response to all this?
 To pursue doggedly unity talks with completely irrelevant microsects.
 Perhaps a few observations are in order.
 We have had working class quiescence for some 40 years.
 No strike since the miners' of 1984-85 has challenged state power.
-At the same time we have seen the Let us be clear.
-We do not live in revolutionary times or even prerevolutionary times.
-Our first and foremost task is preventing a far-right government and rebuilding the left.
-We have a Labour Party government which is simply a continuation of the previous Tory government.
+At the same time we have seen the growth of a mass Palestine solidarity movement.